 How does VantageScore 3.0 compare to FICO® models?

-There are many similarities between the VantageScore® and FICO® credit-scoring models.
+It is good to remember that while there are many scoring models out there, there are also many similarities between the VantageScore and FICO credit-scoring models.
 Not only are both typically calculated on a 300-to-850-point scale (newer FICO® scores may range up to 950), but both models put a lot of emphasis on payment history and credit utilization.

 ccupdateutilization-fico-3Image: ccupdateutilization-fico-3